 LinkedIn may not be where all the cool kids hang out but it’s where many recruiters, hiring managers and 41 percent of millionaires hang out.
 That might be company you want to keep.

 Kimberly Yavorski is a freelancer and mom of four who writes frequently on the topics of parenting, education, social issues, travel and the outdoors.
-Her work has been published in such publications as Grown and Flown, Your Teen, Sammiches and Psych Meds, Her View From Home, Pacific Standard, The Progressive, Racked, and Reader’s Digest.
-Links to these articles as well as her blogs can be found at www.kimberlyyavorski.com.
+Her work has been published in Grown & Flown, Your Teen, Sammiches and Psych Meds, Her View From Home, Pacific Standard, The Progressive, Racked, and Reader’s Digest.